Approximate Equivariance via Projection-based Regularisation: Experiments

 \subsection{Imperfectly Symmetric Dynamical Systems}

 In this section, we follow the experimental design of \citet{Wang2022} and evaluate our regulariser when applied to their relaxed group and steerable convolutional layers.
 Using \texttt{PhiFlow} \citep{holl2024phiflow}, we generate $64\times64$ two-dimensional smoke advection–diffusion simulations with varied initial conditions under relaxed symmetries.
 Each network is trained to predict the velocity field one step ahead.
 To test generalisation, we consider two out-of-distribution settings.
 In the \emph{Future} setting, models predict velocity fields at time steps that are absent from the training distribution, while remaining within spatial regions that were seen during training.
 In the \emph{Domain} setting, we evaluate at the same time indices as training but at spatial locations that were not seen.
 The data are produced to break specific symmetries in a controlled way: for \emph{translation}, we generate series for $35$ distinct inflow positions and split the domain horizontally into two subdomains with different buoyancy forces so that plumes diffuse at different rates across the interface; for \emph{discrete rotation}, we simulate $40$ combinations of inflow position and buoyancy, where the inflow pattern alone is symmetric under $90^\circ$ rotations about the domain centre but a position-dependent buoyancy factor breaks rotational equivariance; and for \emph{scaling}, we run $40$ simulations with different time steps $\Delta t$ and spatial resolutions $\Delta x$ to disrupt scale equivariance.
+We compare the relaxed group convolutional networks (\texttt{RGroup}) and relaxed steerable CNNs (\texttt{RSteer}) introduced by \citet{Wang2022} with several baselines: a standard CNN (\texttt{Conv}), an equivariant convolutional network (\texttt{Equiv}) \citep{weiler2019general, sosnovikscale}, Residual Pathway Priors (\texttt{RPP}) \citep{finzi2021residual}, a locally connected network with an explicit equivariance penalty in the loss (\texttt{CLNN}) and \texttt{Lift} \citep{wang2022equivariant}.
+We indicate the addition of our regulariser with the suffix \texttt{+Reg}.